 The first impression of seeing a Las Vegas Strip Hotel for $30 can be hard to get over for many travelers.
 However, the review system on these sites can mislead.
 They usually attach an adjective to the review.

-Here are the adjectives used to describe Circus Circus in a sampling of these bookings site: “Pleasant”, “Good”, “Good”,” Good”, “Good”,” Good”, and “Okay” Only the last one comes close to an accurate description of the experience of staying at Circus Circus, while calling the property “Pleasant” is quite the stretch.
+Here are the adjectives used to describe Circus Circus in a sampling of these bookings sites: “Pleasant”, “Good”, “Good”,” Good”, “Good”,” Good”, and “Okay” Only the last one comes close to an accurate description of the experience of staying at Circus Circus while calling the property “Pleasant” is quite the stretch.